Go beyond simple match queries with these new query operators.

 collection.find({...}, sort=[{'$updated': 1}])

-remove_many_by_ids
+remove_many_by_ids operation

 A glaring oversight, corrected.
-Enjoy bulk removal of documents via a list of _id
+Enjoy bulk removal of documents via a list of _id values

 widgets.remove_many_by_ids(